SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 # Chapter 4.2.
 More Complex Conditions – Exam Problems

 The previous chapter introduced you to **nested conditions** in **JavaScript**.
 Via nested conditions, the program logic in a particular application can be represented using **`if` conditional statements** that are nested one into another.
 We also explained the **`switch-case`** conditional statement that allows selecting from a list of options.
-Now we are going to solve some practical exercises and make sure we have in-depth understanding of the material, by discussing a number of more complex problems that had been given to students on exams.
+Now we are going to solve some practical exercises and make sure we have an in-depth understanding of the material, by discussing a set of more complex problems that had been given to students on exams.
 Before moving to the problems, let's first recall what nested conditions are:

 ## Nested Conditions